arvindram107/Sound-Characterization/README.md

 ======================

 Join us to try some retro style coding on some retro style music.
-We design algorithms to characterize music, in C for pre-Win8 windows.
+We design algorithms to characterize the sounds around us, in C for pre-Win8 windows.
 Project blog at http://chaelaa.wordpress.com

 A little history: